bf777/DeepCut2RealTime/README.md

 ## Important notes:
 - At this time, DeepCut2RealTime has only been fully tested with the Sentech STC-MCCM401U3V USB-3 Vision camera; we are working on making it compatible with standard OpenCV cameras as well.
+- If you are not using a high speed camera with a GPU setup, do not expect to get the same framerate as we did in the paper.
+Typical frame rates with a MacBook Pro (CPU-based DeepLabCut) with a standard webcam are 15-20 Hz.
 - DeepCut2RealTime is set up to provide behavioural feedback by sending a high or low signal to specified pins on a GPIO breakout board connected to the computer (e.g. Adafruit rt232h).
 In principle, these commands are similar to those that you might send to the pins on a Raspberry Pi.